openshift/cloud-credential-operator/docs/azure_workload_identity.md

 ### Steps to in-place migrate an OpenShift Cluster to Azure AD Workload Identity

 NOTE This is just for developers interested in taking an existing cluster to Azure AD Workload Identity.
-This is explicitly NOT RECOMMENED OR SUPPORTED.

 1. Extract the cluster's ServiceAccount public signing key.